Deep Face Restoration: A Survey: Performance Evaluation

-\textbf{Experimental Scheme Two}: In~\cite{li2020blind,wang2021towards,wang2022restoreformer}, they first synthesize degraded face images on the FFHQ~\cite{karras2019style} dataset via the degradation model described in Eq. \ref{degradation_model}.
+Experimental Scheme Two: In~\cite{li2020blind,wang2021towards,wang2022restoreformer}, they first synthesize degraded face images on the FFHQ~\cite{karras2019style} dataset via the degradation model.
 In the degradation model, the parameters $\sigma$, $\delta$, $r$ and $q$ are randomly sampled from $\{0.2: 10\}$, $\{1:8\}$, $\{0:20\}$, and $\{60:100\}$, respectively.
 Then, they use paired face images to train networks.
 In addition, one synthetic dataset (CelebA-Test~\cite{liu2015deep}) and three real-world datasets (LFW-Test, CelebChild-Test, and WebPhoto-Test~\cite{wang2021towards}) are used as testing datasets to measure the performance of models.
 Note that these testing sets have no overlap with the FFHQ dataset.
+In this scheme, we use official released checkpoints when they are available.
+If an official checkpoint is not provided, we train the model using the official implementation under the same FFHQ based setting.
+We do not fine-tune on CelebA-Test or the real-world test sets.
+The corresponding results are reported in Table~\ref{tab:merged}.

 \textbf{Metric}.
 The full-reference and non-reference metrics are employed to benchmark these methods in the experiments.
 The full-reference metrics contain PSNR, SSIM, MS-SSIM, and LPIPS.
 These full-reference metrics measure the visual quality in different aspects, including pixels, structure, and human perception.
 The non-reference metrics consist of NIQE and FID, which can be used for real-world datasets without ground truth.